 Probably my favorite passage in Do Fathers Matter? comes when Raeburn steps back for a moment from his impressive research review to reflect on why he wants to be around his children.
 It's not because he wants to boost their IQs or keep their hormones in check.
 It's because he loves his children and enjoys being with them.

-"I'm glad to know my involvement is a good thing," he writes.
+"I'm glad to know my involvement is a good thing," he wrote.
 "But that's not why I spend time with my kids.
 I do it because I like it."

 Raeburn is not alone: fathers are spending more and more time with their children.